 From estate planning to tax planning and succession, Medicaid planning, conservatorship, leaving behind a charitable legacy, special needs trusts and more, all of these issues are covered by the umbrella of elder law planning.
 If you find yourself in the situation of having many questions about how to protect your assets and to provide for your loved ones after you pass away, consulting with a knowledgeable Massachusetts elder law attorney is an important first step.

 Retaining a lawyer is instrumental and helping you to consider all of these issues and to ask the right questions to protect your interests.
 With so many different things to think about.
-It can be difficult to navigate this process on your own, contact Susana Lannik, Certified Elder Law Attorney with offices in Newton, MA and Mashpee, MA for support.
+It can be difficult to navigate this process on your own, contact Susana Lannik, Certified Elder Law Attorney with offices in Needham, MA and Mashpee, MA for support.
 We will help you create an elder law plan that protects your interests.